inductiva/inductiva/tutorials/how_to/use-local-task-runner.md

-# Using the Local Task-Runner
+# Use the Local Task-Runner

 The local task-runner allows you to execute simulations on your own computer.
 This feature is particularly useful for testing and running simulations at minimal cost, as you only pay for storage while utilizing your local computational resources for free.